upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/examples.rst

--  If the parameter **adjust\_Kp\_only** is True, the agent tries to find an optimal value for the proportional gain (Kp) of the controller in the range of [0, 0.03] (bounds, line 87) with a lengthscale of 0.01 (line 88).
+-  If the parameter **adjust\_Kp\_only** is True, the agent tries to find an optimal value for the proportional gain (Kp) of the controller in the range of [0, 0.03] with a lengthscale of 0.01.
 In the figure below on the x-axis is the value for Kp and on the y-axis the performance value calculated using the reward function mentioned above.